RealStandardStudios/RpgApp/README.md

 Targeting all Java-SE enabled desktop systems

+#What Works?
+- Most races are accounted for, Humans don't actually work as intended because having any stat rather than A stat is non-conformist
+- Most feats are in the system but do not check for pre-requisites correctly or give their effects to the character 100% of the time
+- Mish mash of classes functioning, magic classes are the least likley to work with the Fighter at about 90% working (class features do not have effects applied correctly)
+- You can't actually manage your inventory properly cause of bugs
+- No editing details outside of Character creator
+- The combat page does nothing yet
+- While you can look at spells they probably don't display correctly
+- Leveling up is probably tempramental
+- Prestige Classes: Nope
+- Multi Classing: Nope
+- Pathfinder Advanced Classes: Nope
+- Items: Magic Items 50%
+- Normal items: 90%
+- Spells: 100% of PRD spells are currently digitised

+- Pathfinder NPC Codex: Nope
+- Pathfinder Ultimate Campaign: Nope
+- Pathfinder Mythic Adventures: Nope
+- Pathfinder Advanced Classes: Nope
+- Pathfinder Beastiary 1: Nope
+- Pathfinder Beastiary 2: Nope
+- Pathfinder Beastiary 3: Nope
+- Pathfinder Beastiary 4: Nope
+- Pathfinder Bonus Beastiary Nope

+- Yes it is also brown, we aren't all designers

 #Future Goals
 - Link players with each other using bluetooth or similar wireless technology
 - Let data be pushed to GM for combat stats